This is a strategy post about a single specific facet of your crypto trading strategy, namely taking profits and exiting the crypto market.

 The issue is bitcoin’s, but also some other coins’, pseudonymous ledger.
 Some exchanges will check where the coins you are depositing came from, and big US exchanges like Coinbase and Kraken might reject deposits that have a casino history.

 Generally speaking, with larger amounts your profit-taking will go far more smoothly if you sell coins that you provably bought on a KYC exchange, and then just held them.

 But what if you are reusing addresses?
 What if you used you bitcoins as - duh - actual money?

 Read the ATNET Glossary entry about Coin Control.

-The same feature can help you sell your cryptocurrency stack with less trouble, though.
+The coin control feature can also help you sell your cryptocurrency stack with less trouble, though.

 Coin Control strategy for hodlers

-Kraken, another US-based platform, followed soon after.
-Reports of people getting their bitcoin deposits rejected started popping out on Reddit, among them people who claimed they work freelance and were just trying to sell the crypto their client sent them.
-Supposedly it was the client who got the coins from a gambling site.
+Kraken, another US-based trading platform, followed soon after.
+Reports of people getting their bitcoin deposits rejected started popping out on Reddit, among them people who claimed they get paid in BTC and but their client sent them coins from god-knows-where.

-Unless you can prove that the crypto you are selling is the same you provably bought at a certain exchange on a certain date, there is no way to prove it was not you who owned the coins when they were sent into a casino or darknet wallet at any point in the past.
+If you can prove that the crypto you are selling is the same you, as a verified user, bought at a non-p2p exchange on a certain date, then that also proves it was NOT YOU who owned the coins when they were sent into a casino or a marketplace at any point in their deep and dark past.